 To learn more about him, please check out his personal site, which can be found on the same domain as this blog.

-To get notified of the latest post, subscribe to the main feed, located under the Meta section of the navigation, or to the feed for the tag that delivers the content you want, by appending /atom to the web address for the tag, using your favorite feed aggregator, such as one of the following:
+To get notified of the latest posts, subscribe to the main feed, located under the Meta section navigation, or to the feed for the tag that delivers the content you want, which can also be found by appending /feed to the link address of tags (please be warned that there are some tags that can be viewed as general categories, and I cannot really do anything about that, so check out the contents found before subscribing, if you plan to only subscribe to certain content), in a feed reader, such as one of the following:

 - MS Outlook (feeds only officially supported by Microsoft on Windows)